 Money isn’t the only thing you’ll be saving here.
 How much of your day is taken up sitting in front of some sort of screen?
 Switch this off and go enjoy the beautiful day you have around you.
 Enjoy a walk, go for a hike, get some fresh air, and connect with the real people in your life that matter the most.

 What is Carbon Offset?
 Great question.
 On a manufacturing level, companies that produce goods create an environmental impact.
 To offset the damage, companies will invest their finances into programs, like reforestation, to negate the impact of their production.
 Companies that follow this are described as “Carbon Neutral”.

 As people, we create a large carbon footprint just by living our daily lives.
 Electricity, water usage, and purchasing disposable goods are just some of the ways which we impact the environment.
 To offset this, we can also donate to carbon offset companies that take steps to negate for the damage done to the earth.
 It’s a stepping stone that becomes more effective when combined with lifestyle changes which reduce environmental impact.
 Just make sure you do the research on the company you choose to invest in.

-A home energy audit is the first step to address how much energy is being consumed by your home.
-Your hydro or energy company usually provides this service to show your homes inefficiencies.
-The long term benefits of acting on these results can help you save money, reduce the impact your home is having on the environment, and even help resale value.
+A home energy audit is the first step to addressing how much energy is being consumed by your home.
+Your hydro or energy company usually provides this service to show your home's inefficiencies.
+The long-term benefits of acting on these results can help you save money, reduce the impact your home is having on the environment, and even help resale value.

 It takes a certain amount of courage to speak up and suggest change, especially when it alters peoples comfort.
 Take a critical look at how your workplace can minimize their carbon footprint, whether it be the elimination of paper towels, implementing a compost bin, or investing in electronic alternatives to for paper free work.
 Find people who are aligned with your views, create a proposal, and make the change happen.